MicrosoftDocs/azure-docs-sdk-node/docs-ref-services/latest/identity-readme.md

 ![DefaultAzureCredential authentication flow][defaultauthflow_image]

-- Environment - The `DefaultAzureCredential` will read account information specified via [environment variables](#environment-variables) and use it to authenticate.
+1. **Environment** - The `DefaultAzureCredential` will read account information specified via [environment variables](#environment-variables) and use it to authenticate.
-- Managed Identity - If the application is deployed to an Azure host with Managed Identity enabled, the `DefaultAzureCredential` will authenticate with that account.
+1. **Managed Identity** - If the application is deployed to an Azure host with Managed Identity enabled, the `DefaultAzureCredential` will authenticate with that account.
-- Visual Studio Code - If the developer has authenticated with the [Visual Studio Code Azure Account extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode.azure-account), the `DefaultAzureCredential` will authenticate using that account.
+1. **Visual Studio Code** - If the developer has authenticated with the [Visual Studio Code Azure Account extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode.azure-account), the `DefaultAzureCredential` will authenticate using that account.
+   - In `@azure/identity` version 2.0 or later, the [`@azure/identity-vscode`](https://github.com/Azure/azure-sdk-for-js/tree/@azure/identity_2.1.0/sdk/identity/identity-vscode) package must be installed for the Visual Studio Code authentication to work.
-- Azure CLI - If the developer has authenticated an account via the Azure CLI `az login` command, the `DefaultAzureCredential` will authenticate with that account.
+1. **Azure CLI** - If the developer has authenticated an account via the Azure CLI `az login` command, the `DefaultAzureCredential` will authenticate with that account.
-- Azure PowerShell - If the developer has authenticated using the Azure PowerShell module `Connect-AzAccount` command, the `DefaultAzureCredential` will authenticate with that account.
+1. **Azure PowerShell** - If the developer has authenticated using the Azure PowerShell module `Connect-AzAccount` command, the `DefaultAzureCredential` will authenticate with that account.

 ## Plugins

 Azure Identity for JavaScript provides a plugin API that allows us to provide certain functionality through separate _plugin packages_.
 The `@azure/identity` package exports a top-level function (`useIdentityPlugin`) that can be used to enable a plugin.
 We provide two plugin packages:

-- [`@azure/identity-cache-persistence`](https://github.com/Azure/azure-sdk-for-js/tree/@azure/identity_2.0.5/sdk/identity/identity-cache-persistence), which provides persistent token caching in Node.js using a native secure storage system provided by your operating system.
+- [`@azure/identity-cache-persistence`](https://github.com/Azure/azure-sdk-for-js/tree/@azure/identity_2.1.0/sdk/identity/identity-cache-persistence), which provides persistent token caching in Node.js using a native secure storage system provided by your operating system.
 This plugin allows cached `access_token` values to persist across sessions, meaning that an interactive login flow does not need to be repeated as long as a cached token is available.
-- [`@azure/identity-vscode`](https://github.com/Azure/azure-sdk-for-js/tree/@azure/identity_2.0.5/sdk/identity/identity-vscode), which provides the dependencies of `VisualStudioCodeCredential` and enables it.
+- [`@azure/identity-vscode`](https://github.com/Azure/azure-sdk-for-js/tree/@azure/identity_2.1.0/sdk/identity/identity-vscode), which provides the dependencies of `VisualStudioCodeCredential` and enables it.
 Without this plugin, the `VisualStudioCodeCredential` in this package will throw a `CredentialUnavailableError`.
 The plugin provides the underlying implementation of this credential, enabling it for use both on its own and as part of the `DefaultAzureCredential` described above.

 ## Environment Variables